kjeganathan/UMeet/docs/final.md

 ### 11. Contributions
 - Disha: Created full-stack for Room Profile Page including the HTML, JS, and CSS.
 Additionally, created a Rooms table in Heroku DB and scraped classroom/building information from UMass information repositories to populate the database with classrooms and classroom information/details.
 Created Google Maps API integration to transform building address into fetch URl and display a Google Map rendering with building address and directions.
 Created back-end queries and API endpoints for Booking Page; also completed HTML/CSS UI styling for displaying cards and filtering buttons.
 Completed final documentation.

 - Kavya: Created full-stack for Log In / Create Account Page and User Profile Page including HTML, JS, and CSS.
 Additionally, created the Heroku DB connection and built the users and bookings database tables.
-Created functionality for booking cards to be populated on Book a Room page including when selecting a filter, functionality for creating a booking through selecting a date, and populating a user's bookings on User Profile Page.
+Created functionality (frontend javascript and backend endpoints with database interactions) for booking cards to be populated on Book a Room page including when selecting a filter, functionality for creating a booking through selecting a date, and populating a user's bookings on User Profile Page.
 Also created the edit profile / delete profile functionality for User Profile Page.
 Completed setup.md documentation.

 - Laura: Worked on documentation, creating linkage between booking page and room profile page, building foundational HTML/CSS for User Profile Page, and completing authentication for login / create an account page through implementing bCrypt